 7 credit management techniques that will save you time

-The current culture of late payment is forcing credit controllers to spend more and more of their time chasing overdue invoices.
+Late payment is forcing credit controllers to spend more and more of their time chasing overdue invoices.

 While some credit management tactics are notoriously arduous and time-consuming, there are some habits that will help to save you time whilst improving performance.